I2C: Reserved addresses in 7-bit address space

-In addition, the remaining 112 addresses are designated for specific classes of device, and some of them are further reserved by either related standards or common usage.
+In addition, the remaining 112 addresses are designated for specific classes of devices, and some of them are further reserved by either related standards or common usage.

 SMBus reserves some additional addresses.
-In particular, 0001 000 is reserved for the SMBus host, which may be used by controller-capable devices, 0001 100 is the "SMBus alert response address" which is polled by the host after an out-of-band interrupt, and 1100 001 is the default address which is initially used by devices capable of dynamic address assignment.
+In particular, 0001 000 is reserved for the SMBus host, which may be used by controller-capable devices, 0001 100 is the SMBus Alert Response address which is polled by the host after an out-of-band interrupt, and 1100 001 is the default address which is initially used by devices capable of dynamic address assignment.